jaguardado123/hangman_hw/README.md

 ### User Stories

-- As a player, I should see *x* amount of underscores, so that I know how many letters are in the hidden word.
+- As a player, I should see a row of dashes equal to the hidden word’s length, so that I know how many letters to guess.

-- As a player, I should be able to input my letter guess, so that I know if it's correct or incorrect.
+- As a player, I should be able to input a single letter, so that I can progress the game and reveal the hidden word.

-- As a player, I should see my correct and incorrect guesses, so that I can avoid repeating the same letter.
+- As a player, I should see a list of my incorrect guesses, so that I can avoid repeating the same letter.

-- As a player, I should not be allowed to input previous guesses, numbers, nor special characters, so that I don't lose a wrong guess.
+- As a player, I should not be allowed to input numbers, special characters, nor previous guesses, so that I don't lose a turn.

+- As a player, I should be taken to a lose screen where the hidden word revealed after 7 wrong guesses, so that I know I have lost the game.

-- As a player, I should see a win or lose screen towards the end, so that I know if I guessed the word and won or used all my wrong guesses and lost.
+- As a player, I should be taken to a win screen after correctly guessing the hidden word, so that I know I have won the game.

+- As a player, I should have the option to start a new game after being taken to a win or lose screen, so that I can play again.

 Using the above user stories, you draft multiple validation sketches and finally the customer agrees to the sketch below.